-- 1.2 During the period March 2020 to March 2021 the whole school was closed, except for the period of September 2020 to December 2020 when it was open for Year 13 pupils. - 1.3 No boarders remained on-site, except for Year 13 pupils during the period September 2020 to December 2020. - 1.4 During this period of closure the school provided remote learning materials for all pupils. - 1.5 In the interests of infection control during the COVID-19 (coronavirus) pandemic, inspection evidence was gathered partly remotely and partly on-site to reduce contact within the school setting. - 1.6 In line with the direction given by the Department for Education (DfE) at the time, no evaluation has been made of the nature or effectiveness of any provision made during the period March to August 2020, including its impact on pupils' learning, achievement or personal development.
-Any concerns relating to pupils' welfare during this period which directly relate to measures implemented by the school have been considered. - 1.7 In 2020 and 2021, public examinations were not held.
-For pupils who would have been expected to take these examinations, centre-assessed grades were awarded in 2020 and teacher-assessed grades were awarded in 2021.
+- 1.2 During the period March to August 2020, the whole school remained open only for children of key workers. - 1.3 A number of boarders continued to be accommodated on site. - 1.4 During this period of closure the school provided remote learning materials for all pupils. - 1.5 In the interests of infection control during the COVID-19 (coronavirus) pandemic, inspection evidence was gathered partly remotely and partly on-site to reduce contact within the school setting. - 1.6 In line with the direction given by the Department for Education (DfE) at the time, no evaluation has been made of the nature or effectiveness of any provision made during the period March to August 2020, including its impact on pupils' learning, achievement or personal development.
+Any concerns relating to pupils' welfare during this period which directly relate to measures implemented by the school have been considered. - 1.7 During the lockdown period of January to March 2021, all pupils other than the children of key workers or vulnerable pupils received remote learning provision at home, or with guardians in the case of overseas boarders. - 1.8 In 2020 and 2021, public examinations were not held.
+For pupils who would have been expected to take these examinations, centre-assessed grades and teacher assessed grades were awarded.